logicmoo/logicmoo_workspace/README.md

 ## More

-This library is to be used with Cplint on SWISH and it must be placed in the `lib` directory.
+This library is to be used with Cplint on SWISH.
+It is included in the `swish-cplint` package.

-## Installation (TODO)
+## Installation

     pack_install('cplint-r').